sendtorrk/donotleave_app/README.md

 Do Not Leave is a free Apple iOS app to alert the driver that a child or pet may have been left in the motor vehicle.
 It uses a combination of advanced location and motion technologies that are available on the latest Apple iOS based devices to alert drivers.

+Note: I don't have time to maintain this app.
+It's no longer available for download from the app store.

 # How it works ?

-### Download the app from app store

-Note: I don't have time to maintain this app.
-It's no longer available in app store.

 ### Launch the app